stephancill/stupid-wallet/CONTRIBUTING.md

 - **Web UI / Modals**
   - Modals are React components using shadcn/ui Credenza (responsive Dialog/Drawer) and render inside a Shadow DOM.
   - Edit `web-ui/src/components/RequestModal.tsx` (shared wrapper) and specific modal components; ensure to keep `onOpenChange` rejecting on dismiss.
-  - Use `web-ui/src/playground.tsx` for development and testing of modal components.
   - Shadow DOM styling is isolated; Tailwind v4 tokens are provided via CSS variables injected in `shadowHost.ts`.

 ### Security Considerations